veltza/dwm/README.md

 + systray-dsblocks
 + tagintostack-allmaster
 + winicon
++ zero depth safeguard

-Some patches are rewritten or modified to work together.
+Some patches have been reworked to operate seamlessly together.

 Requirements